Ornstein-Uhlenbeck fluctuations for the line counting process of the ancestral selection graph: Model and Main Results

 \subsubsection{Convergence of the line counting process}

-The next theorem concerns the limiting distribution of $\widetilde{B}^N$, as $N \to \infty$.
+The next theorem concerns the functional limit theorem for $B^N$, as $N \to \infty$.
 In the Theorem we are dealing with the regime of \emph{strong selection}, that is $s_N \to s >0$ as $N \to \infty$ and with the regime of \emph{moderate selection}, which assumes

 It is well known that the stationary distribution $B^N_{eq}$ of the line counting process is binomial with parameters $N$ and $\frac{2 s_N}{2 s_N + \gamma}$ conditioned to be non-zero, see \cite{BoeGoPoWa1} or \cite{Cordero2017common}.
 This motivates the definition of the rescaled version $\widetilde B^N :=(\widetilde B^N_t, t \geq 0)$ of the line counting process, via